 Answers: Words that were erroneously capitalized above are in boldface below.

 - Cleveland Davis has been appointed chairperson of the Grand Strand Area Transportation Council.

 - A revised school district dress code will be implemented with the start of a new academic year.

 - The department hopes to hire a new administrative assistant in January and an assistant professor of English to start teaching in the fall semester.

 - During September, the State Department of Education conducted eight regional workshops for school counselors.

-- Each November, employees are asked to make decisions about their benefits plan in consultation with Jane Doe, the director of the employee benefits program.
-[All of these boldfaced words are used in their generic sense.
-If we had written, instead, “in consultation with Director Jane Doe,” her title would correctly be capitalized.
-And if we had referred to the actual title of her office, as in “Director Jane Doe of the Office of Personnel Benefits,” then those words should be capitalized as well.]
+- Each November, employees are asked to make decisions about their benefits plan in consultation with Jane Doe, the director of the company’s employee benefits program.
+[If we had written, instead, “in consultation with Director Jane Doe,” her title would be correctly capitalized.
+And if we had referred to the actual title of her office—as in “Director Jane Doe of the Office of Employee Benefits”—then those words would have been capitalized as well.]